Jobs

 All jobs run in Dremio are listed on a separate page, showing the job ID, type, status, and other attributes.

-To navigate to the Jobs page, click
+To navigate to the Jobs page in the Dremio console, click

 in the side navigation bar.